 When we got back to his flat he opened two beers and handed me one.
 ‘Want to watch a film?’

-‘We could … what do you have?’
+‘We could…what do you have?’
 He then opened a drawer of DVDs and listed them off as my eyes scanned the room, completely ignoring what he was saying.
 Once I noticed he had stopped talking I looked back to him.
 He was looking up at me with his beautiful blue eyes that matched the colour of the coasts of Sydney and I smiled at him.
-I remembered at that point why I never noticed what he was saying before, I was too busy just staring in his eyes.
-Earlier I had been too busy staring at anything but him, but he was actually quite nice to look at.
+I remembered at that point why I never noticed what he was saying before, I was too busy just staring into his eyes.
+Earlier I had been too busy staring at anything but him, but he was actually extremely nice to look at.
 I immediately started to wonder what he would look like without clothes on.
-‘I don’t mind, whatever you would like to do.’
+‘I don’t mind, whatever you want to do.’

 ‘What are those?’ he said, indicating towards my pants.

 ‘What do you mean?
 Have you never seen a pair before?’

 ‘They look like something a child would wear.’

 ‘Yeah, but they’re all bright and polka dotted.’

 ‘So what?
 I can’t believe you’re making fun of my pants.
 That’s it, you’ll never see my pants ever again.’